banner

 if (outInputChannel != null) {

-// Pass the client-side InputChannel to outInputChannel
+// Set the client-side InputChannel to outInputChannel

 mClientChannel.transferTo(outInputChannel);